What Are the Phases of Project Management?

 Stage 4: Controlling/Monitoring

-Often this phase is carried out simultaneously with execution because this is where quality is monitored, as well as scope creep, and cost/time allocations are watched in order to keep things within budget.
+This phase is often carried out simultaneously with execution because this is where quality, scope creep, and cost/time allocations are monitored.

 Stage 5: Closing